nickdellaquilo/Business-Project/README.md

-# Expanding Your Outdoor Restaurant Location in New York City
+# Expanding Your Restaurant Location in New York City

 Nicholas Dell'Aquilo